Tapered Head Heaven: Over a Dozen Torpedo Cigar Recommendations

 Figurados are often higher in price, too.
 One reason is the extra tobacco used in the cigar.
 But it has more to do with the skill required to roll them properly, which is why figurados are only assigned to the factory’s most experienced tabaqueros.
-If you’re a regular cigar smoker and have never smoked a figurado, you’re really missing out on some marvelous cigars.
+If you’re a regular cigar smoker and have never smoked a figurado like a torpedo cigar, you’re really missing out on some marvelous smokes.

 V-cutters tend to be the most effective way to clip tapered head cigars.
 Here’s why: For one, the V-cutter clips the head of the cigar leaving a cleft-shaped cut.
 It should be deep enough to give you a good draw, too.
 A standard double or single blade cutter will also do the trick, but if you cut the head too far down, the wrapper could unfurl, and there’s little hope for repairing it.
 Cut it too short and you may have a draw problem.
-That said, if you prefer using a double blade cutter, here’s a fool-proof way to get a good cut: Open the cutter and lay it flat on a table.
+That said, if you prefer using a double blade cutter on your “regular” shape cigars, here’s a fool-proof way to get a good cut on a parejo: Open the cutter and lay it flat on a table.
 Place the head in the middle of the cutter, clip it, and test the draw.
 The first clip will probably be too short.
 If so, repeat the process, take another draw, and see if it improved.
 It usually takes about two or three cuts to get the cigar to draw well, plus, you’ll keep the wrapper intact.
 This also allows you to customize the amount of smoke you want to draw through the head.

 Blended with an all-Nicaraguan recipe, these full-bodied cigars hit on all cylinders.
 Dark, earthy-woody flavors with a shot of sweetness in the mix, and a dash of spice arguably classify this extraordinary figurado as “a perfect cigar.”